drdna/StarshipElements/CrossValidation.md

 7. Manually record the 10 nucleotides immediately flanking the starship insertion.
 Here, the flanking sequence is ACCGTGGGCC and the Starship border is AATATCGCTG.

-8. Zoom out until you see the right border and then Zoom in to see the nucleotide sequences around the border:
+8. Zoom out until you see the right border and then Zoom in to see the nucleotide sequences around that border:

 ![RightBorder.png](/data/RightBorder.png)